I love music.

 It’s good not just for international exchange between friends, but for marketing, too – some cultures only listen to music in English and maybe in their own language, but some are OK with listening to music in a lot of languages, because they are all equally foreign.

-Long story, song names must be more easily localizable than they are today.
+Long story short, song names must be more easily localizable than they are today.